Skip to Main Content

 A Room Built Around One Idea

-Vienna's first district has long supported a particular kind of drinking establishment: small, considered, and rooted in a single conviction about what a bar should do.
+Capsule is a champagne bar in Vienna's first district at Tiefer Graben 9, known for a smart casual setting and a recommended reservation policy.
 The champagne-only format has found a foothold in several European capitals over the past decade, from Paris's cave-style producers' bars to London's grower-focused counters, and Vienna now has its own iteration at Tiefer Graben 9.
 Capsule occupies a position in that lineage, a bar where the editorial decision was made before the first glass was poured: Champagne, and nothing else.

 That kind of specialism shapes a room differently than a general wine bar.
 The design logic follows the concept.
 Where a broader wine list demands floor-to-ceiling racking and the visual noise of multiple regions, a Champagne-only space can afford restraint.
 The physical container at Capsule reflects this compression.
-The address itself, tucked on Tiefer Graben between the Schottenring tram stop and the Judenplatz, positions it within walking distance of the first district's commercial and cultural core, close enough to the main shopping corridors and business hotels that it functions naturally as a post-meeting or post-gallery stop without the tourist-trap quality that afflicts some of its neighbours.
+The address itself, on Tiefer Graben near the first district's commercial and cultural core, makes it a natural post-meeting or post-gallery stop.

 The Architecture of Specialisation